 * Peter Suderman on the new line on PPACA:

 So what are activists to do?
 The presentation suggests that when making the case for ObamaCare, advocates must reassure seniors that Medicare benefits won’t be cut (which isn’t strictly true).
-And it suggests they focus on the recent decision to force insurers to offer “free preventive care” (never mind they these benefits aren’t really free).
+And it suggests they focus on the recent decision to force insurers to offer “free preventive care” (never mind they these benefits aren’t criticized major media outlets for reporting that really free).
 But whatever they do, the final slide of the presentation warns, activists should not “say the law will reduce costs and deficit”—which is probably a smart idea given how unlikely the administration’s claims about the deficit have always been.

 * Megan McArdle on the stimulus: